racerxr650r/avrOS/README.md

 # avrOS Getting Started

 **avrOS** - _Operating Environment for AVR DA_, is a scalable operating environment including drivers for the AVR DA family of microcontrollers.
-It uses macros, a custom linker script, and the linker to build the system tables (state machines, states, drivers, services, CLI callbacks, Flags, Queues, and Timers) at compile time.
-So application code defining these objects can be distributed across several source files.
+It provides macros and a custom linker script to build the system tables (state machines, drivers, services, command line interface callbacks, Events, Queues, and Timers) at compile time.
+Application code defining these objects can be distributed across several source files.
 In addition, these tables reside in FLASH where possible and the system doesn't require run-time registration and related fault handling code.
 There is no need to edit a single source file containing all these system tables.

-avrOS also comes with a makefile and instructions to setup a development environment and build applications on a Linux desktop PC, chromebook, or even a Raspberry PI.
+avrOS also provides a makefile and instructions to setup a development environment and build applications on a Linux desktop PC, chromebook, or even a Raspberry PI.
 There's no need to use Atmel Studio and Windows for AVR application development.